Smartling/SmartlingHelp/_v2endpoints/glossary/create-glossary.md

 ---

-Creates a new Glossary in a Smartling account.
+Creates a new Glossary in your account.